schustischuster/evoGE/orthologs/README.md

 ## Make angiosperm phylogeny and orthologous gene plots

-This code allows to generate the angiosperm phylogeny and coding and non-coding orthologous gene plots.
+This code allows to generate the angiosperm phylogeny.

 ## Contents